Academany/fabzero/basic/intro.md

 * Include a debugging table if you are debugging a problem
 * Whenever you are leaving (lunch, end of day, switch task), finish the entry with an exit note (Finished, to be continued later, stuck in a process, ...)

-> Exercise: Get a notebook for Fab Zero program and write down your first entry.
+> **Learning by doing:** Get a notebook for Fab Zero program and write down your first entry.
 Answer in one sentence: Why are you here?

 ## Fab Labs and The Fab Lab Network
 * History